billyweisberg/BlazorAIChat/readme.md

     - SharedIndex: Name of the shared index to use for the centralized knowledgebase.
 Leave empty if you do not want a central knowledge store.
     - SharedIndexAzureBlobStorageConnection: Connection string to the Azure Storage Account that holds the documents and information for the central knowledgebase.
 Must be provided if SharedIndex has a value.
     - SharedIndexAzureBlobStorageContainer: The name of the container in the Azure Storage Account that holds the knowledgebase content.
 This must be provided if SharedIndex has a value.

+- Data Protection key ring persistence (cross-platform):
+  - The app uses ASP.NET Core Data Protection to encrypt per-user secrets.
+Choose where to persist the key ring:
+    - Blob Storage: set `DataProtection.Mode` to `BlobStorage` and configure `DataProtection.BlobUri`.
+Optionally set `DataProtection.KeyId` to wrap keys with a Key Vault key.
+    - Key Vault: set `DataProtection.Mode` to `KeyVault` and configure `DataProtection.KeyVault.VaultUri`.
+Optionally set `DataProtection.KeyVault.KeyEncryptorKeyId` to wrap keys with a Key Vault key.
+Keys are stored as KV secrets with the prefix in `DataProtection.KeyVault.SecretNamePrefix`.
+    - Auto (default): prefers Key Vault if `VaultUri` is set, else Blob Storage if `BlobUri` is set.
+In Development, if neither is set, keys persist to `./KeyRing` (local file system) to preserve current behavior.
+  - The app authenticates to Azure using Managed Identity or developer credentials via `DefaultAzureCredential`.

 - EasyAuth Configuration:
   - If utilizing EasyAuth with Azure App Service, it is recommended to set `RequireEasyAuth` to `true` to ensure that users are fully authenticated and not recognized as guests.
 This setting is set to true by default.